cagataykiziltan/AlgorithmEngineeringOnSkipList/README.md

-Some optimizations to be able to make faster standart skip list advanced data structure.
+Some optimizations to make faster standart skip list which is advanced data structure.

 Includes that